theaholtlund/cal-code/README.md

 This is a macOS JavaScript for Automation (JXA) project to perform various operations with Apple Calendar.

+## ✅ Prerequisites

+- Environment with macOS, version 10.10+
+- Apple Calendar, and permissions to access calendar data.
+The macOS will prompt when running the scripts for the first time

 ## Project Structure

 ```